-The Annunciation theory proposes that early Christians believed Jesus was conceived on March 25, the date of the Annunciation, when the angel Gabriel announced to Mary that she would bear the Son of God (Luke 1:26-38).
-This date was also thought to mark the creation of the world and, in early Christian thought, the crucifixion of Jesus.
-Calculating nine months from March 25 places Jesus' birth on December 25, demonstrating a deeper liturgical rhythm in early Christian observances.
-On the control of the world and the crucifix of Jesus.
+The Annunciation Theory emphasizes theological and liturgical reasoning behind the choice of December 25.
+Early Christians believed that Jesus was conceived on March 25, the date of the Annunciation, when the angel Gabriel announced to Mary that she would bear the Son of God (Luke 1:26-38).
+This date was also thought to coincide with the creation of the world and, in early Christian thought, the crucifixion of Jesus.
+Counting nine months forward from March 25 places the birth of Jesus on December 25.